 "Not really," Shirley replied as she placed her book into the backpack that sat next to her.
-"Mom just wanted me to get out to hangout with her friends.
+"Mom just wanted me to get out to hang out with my friends.
 Apparently, she didn't want me to spend Saturday night conducting chemistry experiments.
 She really had to shove me out the door."
 She paused to drink from her cup.
 "Besides, things have been quiet recently, especially after the incident."
 She raised an eyebrow at Blake.

 "Yeah, that," Blake said.